bioinf/Sibelia/SIBELIA.md

 There are also optional output files:

 1. Sequences file
-2. Dot file for resulting de Bruijn graph
+2. Dot file with resulting de Bruijn graph

 All these files are described below in details.